mahammadbbyv/HWs/README.md

 # Hello!
-# Myn name is Mahammad.
+# My name is Mahammad.
 That's all for now.